jfahrer/dockerizing_rails/_assignments/assignment_11.md

 - Install webpacker by running the rake task: `webpacker:install`
 - Navigate to localhost:3000 and open your web console.
 - If you see "Hello World from Webpacker!", it worked!
+- If you got this far, there are more exercises in the "[Using Webpacker](#using-webpacker)" section

 > **Note**: Step-by-step solutions can be found below.
 All the steps above should excercise previously learned concepts.
 Give it a shot, then look below for help!